1946

 The budget must first be submitted to the House of Representatives.

-(2) Upon consideration of of the budget, when the House of Councillors makes a decision different from that of the House Representatives, and when a joint committee of both Houses, provided by law, cannot come to an agreement, the decision of the House of Representatives will be considered the decision of the Diet.
+Upon consideration of the budget, when the House of Councillors makes a decision different from that of the House Representatives, and when a joint committee of both Houses, provided by law, cannot come to an agreement, the decision of the House of Representatives will be considered the decision of the Diet.

 Article 62.